Regulatory actions for Sept. 26, 2025

 Sep.
 26, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Cardiac Biotech, Clearnote Health, Heamosonics, Marginum, Mediwound, Zimmer Biomet.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Arialys, Biogen, Biostar, Eisai, Nrx, Vertex.

 Briefs